 From the incredible selection of (cheap) food found at the neighborhood “hawker centers,” to the beautiful diversity of multiple ethnicities living harmoniously on this tiny little island, to being able to easily fly to other interesting Southeast Asian cities with ease, Singapore is a city that many have dubbed as a perfect blend of “East meets West.”

 Many have argued that Singapore is so tiny that it is not worth a visit, but I would beg to differ.
 It’s absolutely packed with activities to do and sights to explore when visiting.

 I’m glad you asked.
-The definitive packing list is a great place to start, and here are some considerations specific to Singapore:
+The definitive packing list is a great place to start.
+Use that as a template and consider these specific to Singapore: